davidiles/Using_BRTs_to_inform_GLMs/README.md

 need to re-run the simulation many times to see how consistently a Bayesian model improves the model fit.

-We conducted 150 simulations.
+We conducted 500 repeated simulations.
 For each simulation, we stored the Root Mean Squared Error and correlation between model predictions and the ‘true’ response surface (y).
+We stored these values separately based on either BRT models, or Bayesian models that incorporated the best covariates identified by BRTs.

 Results are illustrated below.